cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-exploration-beta-diversity-analysis-with-microbiomestat.md

 ---
 description: >-
-  Dive into MicrobiomeStat's tools for analyzing beta diversity in cross-sectional microbiome studies.
-Compute distances, visualize dissimilarities, and more!
+  MicrobiomeStat offers tools for analyzing beta diversity in cross-sectional microbiome studies, including computing distances and visualizing dissimilarities.
 ---

 # Cross-Sectional Exploration: Beta Diversity Analysis with MicrobiomeStat

 **Simple Cross-Sectional Design**: With MicrobiomeStat, we can launch our exploration without any pre-calculations of `dist.obj` and `pc.obj`.
 They will be automatically computed based on `dist.name` in action.
-Upon generating the ordination plot, we can observe a significant difference in Axis 2 between the two groups:

 Before visualizing beta diversity using `generate_beta_ordination_single`, we can quantitatively assess group differences using `generate_beta_test_single`.
 This function performs PERMANOVA on the specified distance matrices to test for significant differences between groups, adjusting for additional covariates.